∞ STAGE TWO ∞

 “Just get back up here before rush hour, okay?
 The truck came this morning, and our stuff was totally covered with some kind of blue cleaning powder, industrial strength.
 The driver said a drum of it burst en route, and they’re claiming it’s not their responsibility.
 Just what kind of special deal did you work out with…”

 DING, DING, DING, DING, DING…

 The big Broad Shoulders were still as gray and brooding as I remembered, miles of brown brick decay all the way to Lake Michigan’s south shores, downtown skyline excess rising in congested civic ardor and phallic compensation.
 Sears, Prudential, Hancock, Water Tower Place: the taller, premium architectural landmarks remained in place, but someone else’s memories now fetishized their towers.
 Everything was recognizable here, but nothing was sentimentally familiar.
 Yet I dutifully followed Melissa’s Toyota like a bugbeared grizzly cub through downtown’s Congress Parkway interchange, all but hanging on her bumper as the Kennedy Expressway clogged with a drizzly, early evening rush.
-Home again: no sooner had we arrived than I wanted gone from this cold-concrete gridlocked maze.

 “Out of state license, is it?”

 “College boy, huh?
 So whatcha you doing way down here?
 You got trouble?”